Case Study 03 NIH-Funded Research Health Equity Systems Design Longitudinal Study

 Fragile infrastructure.

-The COHRA1 Cohort Study was a multi-site NIH/NIDCR-funded longitudinal study examining oral health disparities across rural West Virginia, rural Western Pennsylvania, and urban Braddock, PA — collecting data across 700 households with children ages 1–18.
+This was a multi-site NIH/NIDCR-funded longitudinal study examining health disparities across rural Appalachia, collecting data across 700 households with children ages 1–18.

 Role